Helping You Succeed

 The standard admissions assessment fee is $50 (subject to change).
 You can pay by cash, debit card, Visa, MasterCard, or American Express at the Test Centre (C224).
 Personal cheques are not accepted.

 IMPORTANT: Remote assessments (i.e., out-of-town assessments) can ONLY be paid by credit card.
 You need to be aware that there are NO REFUNDS for remote requests/assessments.

 Please note: If you complete your assessment at a location outside of Algonquin College, you may be charged additional fees by the testing institution and the candidate is responsible for these costs.

-FEE INCREASES: Select Test Centre assessments will have their fees restructured as follows:
+FEES: Select Test Centre assessments fees are as follows:

 - External (i.e., non-Algonquin ) exams:

 - $60.00 (for 3-hrs or less – Private institutions; MTCU; outside Ontario Institutions; Athabasca U.)